bcbi/genbank_loader/README.md

 GenBank Loader is a multi-threaded process that can leverage the cores of your CPU to download and prepare GenBank files in parallel, which can dramatically improve performance.

 When GenBank Loader executes its `prepare` function, it determines how much memory it has been allocated, and creates as many threads as it can safely use without negatively impacting other user and system processes.
-GenBank Loader will use at least one core, but may use up to ( _N_ - 2 ) cores, where _N_ is the total number of cores in your system's CPU.
+GenBank Loader will use at least one core, but may use up to (_N_-2) cores, where _N_ is the total number of cores in your system's CPU.

 GenBank Loader's preparation stage requires **400 megabytes of Java heap memory per thread** to properly execute, and may otherwise suffer severely degraded performance, or even fail with an `OutOfMemoryError`.
 It is therefore suggested to allocate _at least 2.5 times_ the required memory per thread to the JVM, but more is better and will translate to improved performance, especially on systems with many CPU cores.